 Skiing from Innsbruck certainly make for a different kind of ski holiday in Austria.
 The reason is that there are more than ten ski resorts, totalling over 300 km of ski runs, within a 45 km radius from the city.
 Furthermore, skiing from Innsbruck is now made even more attractive by an all-in-one ski pass which includes major tourist attractions like Swarovski Crystal Worlds.

-The people of Tyrol like to refer to Innsbruck as the capital of the Alps.
+Innsbruck is the capital of the Austrian federal state of Tyrol.
+The locals also love to refer to Innsbruck as the capital of the Alps.
 The mountains certainly have an overwhelming presence no matter where you are in or near the city.
-Therefore, it’s also not surprising that you can be skiing near Innsbruck within 30 minutes after arriving.
-Having hosted the Winter Olympics twice (in 1964 and 1976), the Innsbruck ski area is also known as the Olympia SkiWorld.
-The 9 ski resorts near Innsbruck which are included in the Olympia SkiWorld are:
+Therefore, it’s also not surprising that you can be skiing from Innsbruck within 30 minutes after arriving in the city.

 - Axamer Lizum

 - Rangger Köpfl

 Except for Hochoetz (57 km), these ski resorts are all within 45 km from Innsbruck.
 The Nordkette directly above the city is the closest, with Kühtai (40 km) and the Stubai Glacier (45 km) further away.

 The Innsbruck ski season typically runs from early/mid-December to March/April.
 The Stubai Glacier, which is generally open from October to June, is the only exception.